 The waterproof membrane did the trick, and our feet stayed completely dry during our bucket test.
 There was some saturation of the upper though, and the side of the shoe was not quite as high cut as the Oboz Sawtooth Low BDry and the Hoka One One Tor Summit.

 The Ahnu Sugarpine WP are best for day hiking without a heavy pack.
-Due to their lack of aggressive tread, they are best suited to mellower trails without loose dirt or gravel.

 The Ahnu Sugarpine WP retails for $130, which is actually a reasonable price for a fully waterproof shoe in our estimation.

 The Ahnu Sugarpine WP offers a lot of interesting features, and the synthetic construction provides the option for a variety of color choices, unlike the 50 shades of taupe that most hiking shoes come in.
 They are lightweight and comfortable, but not the most rugged pair that we tested.
 If light day hiking on moderate trails is your thing, then these are a great pair.